digitalnatives/assessment/3-tasks-api.md

 ## Endpoints

-### GET /todos
+### GET /tasks

-List all of the todos as an array of the todo objects.
+List all of the tasks as an array of the todo objects.

-### POST /todos
+### POST /tasks

-Creates a new todo, sets the given fields from the request body.
-Returns the new todo object.
+Creates a new task, sets the given fields from the request body.
+Returns the new task object.

-### GET /todos/:id
+### GET /tasks/:id

-Returns the todo object.
+Returns the task object.

-### PUT /todos/:id
+### PUT /tasks/:id

-Updates the given fields in the todo.
-Returns the new todo object.
+Updates the given fields in the task.
+Returns the new task object.

-### DELETE /todos/:id
+### DELETE /tasks/:id

-Removes a todo from the collection.
+Removes a task from the collection.

 ## Tasks

-1. Save all of the todos in a JSON file, if any modification happens.
-Load the collection from this file when the server restarts
+1. Save all of the tasks in a JSON file, if any modification happens.
+Load the collection from this file when the server restarts.
-2. Remove todos that is done for 5 minutes
+2. Remove tasks that are marked as done for 5 minutes.
-3. Create unit tests for the API
+3. Create unit tests for the API.